fate4gle/MirrorLabs/README.md

 The following developments are currently in progress:

-* Streamlining both communication methods for simple interchanges
+* Streamlining both communication methods for simple interchanges between ROS# and MQTT
-* GUI development for HoloLens 2 (based on the [Rviz2AR](https://github.com/Awesome-Technologies/Rviz2AR) project by [Awesome-Technologies](https://awesome-technologies.de/) )
+* Implementation of a simple socket-based data entry point
 * GUI development for VR (Oculus Quest).